How to sell digital products with Stripe

 5. No built-in sales funnel tools

 Stripe won’t do the heavy lifting required to help you sell.
+For example, there is no native support for:

 • One-click upsells